EverestWorks/EverTerm/compile-linux.md

 Then change your directory to the source
 Use the pyinstaller command as:
-`pyinstaller -i icon.ico evtm.py` in the src directory
+`pyinstaller -i icon.ico evtm.py` in the src directory once it completes, go into dist and into the folder inside and run `./evtm` after `chmod +x ./evtm`